arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 Sometimes coding is so predictable, isn't it?
 It's always the same old problems.
-With approving smiles and nods, the Venerable Sages observe us contentedly, implying: "it's all about the Single Responsibility , the Open Closed , the Dependency Inversion Principles .
+With approving smiles and nods, the Venerable Sages observe us contentedly, implying: "it's all about the Single Responsibility , the Open Closed, the Dependency Inversion Principles .
 It's always a matter of Low Coupling and High Cohesion".

 So, you know how to get out of this mess: you have to separate the